SoumitroDas/Numerical-Methods-CPP/README.md

 - Enhance documentation with mathematical explanations.

 ## About Me
-I’m an Applied Mathematics student at the University of Rajshahi, with interests in mathematical biology (Perticularly Epidemiology), data science, and automation.
+I’m an Applied Mathematics student at the University of Rajshahi, with interests in Mathematical Biology (Perticularly Epidemiology), Data Science, and AI Automation.
 Connect with me on LinkedIn: www.linkedin.com/in/soumitro-kumar-das or email me at sdasshuvro@gmail.com.